List of military headstamps: Albania (59)

 The headstamp used the reverse of the regular ComBloc headstamp code, with the "3" at 6 o'clock and the two-digit year at 12 o'clock.
 The country was informally allied with China from 1961 and formally withdrew from the Warsaw Pact in 1968.
 Most of the ammunition used by the Albanian armed forces was imported from China, as it was better quality and cheaper than domestic production.
-Since 2001 it has been involved in disposing of both domestic and foreign munitions for the UN and NATO.
+From 2001 to 2017 it has been involved in disposing of both domestic and foreign munitions for the UN and NATO.